UPCSI/BuildEx/README.md

 # BuildEx

-Upon creating the commit message, use present tense verbs.
+Upon creating the commit message,
+"the body should provide a meaningful commit message, which:
+- uses the imperative, present tense: "change", not "changed" or "changes"."
+Git recommends that format.

 ## Installation